 - 4. If the system is behind a proxy, select the Outbound Connectivity group and update the fields: - a.
-Check the Allow automatic access to the Internet field. - b.
-The Proxy Address and Proxy Port fields appear.
+Select the Allow automatic access to the Internet check box. - b.
+The Proxy Address and Proxy Port fields are enabled.
 Fill in both fields. - c.
-If the proxy requires authentication, check the Use Authentication field: - d.
-Complete the information for the User and Password fields that appear. - e.
+If the proxy requires authentication, select the Enable Authentication check - d.
+Complete the information for the User and Password fields that are now enabled. - e.
 Click Test Server Connection to test connectivity to the call home server.